 EdVenture Children’s Museum

-The whole museum is really a huge, educational play area — a giant firetruck kids can climb onto and explore, a farm with a tractor that cranks up, a mini grocery store and vet clinic … just to name a few.
+The whole museum is really a huge, educational play area — a giant firetruck kids can climb onto and explore, a farm with a tractor that cranks up, a real life cockpit kids can climb into … just to name a few.
 There is a dedicated play area for ages three and under on the 2nd floor in My Backyard (including a non-walking area with age-appropriate toys and a nursing area).
 Check their calendar for special events and activities that may be of interest.

 There are many places to “play” in the State Museum, particularly in the hands-on Science area on the 3rd floor.
 There is also a play area on the 1st floor with a tree house, building area, performing stage, and much more!
 Children may also be interested in the life-sized train you can climb aboard, as well as the schoolhouse, stuffed animal exhibits like the woolly mammoth, 4-D theater, and featured exhibit.